chris434r/QGIS-Map-Production-Automation-ATZ/README.md

 # QGIS-Map-Production-Automation

-QGIS plug in which automates the production of Active Travel Zone maps.
+QGIS plugin which automates the production of Active Travel Zone maps.

 Custom GUI which requires user to input site location co-ordinates and folder location.